 - If a student prefers not to return to campus in the fall, for whatever reason, they have the option to continue academic progress towards a degree online, to the extent that desired courses are available online.

-- Labs, clinics, performance, physical activity or movement, and production classes will be prioritized for assignment of classrooms for any face to face instruction.
+- Clinics will be prioritized for assignment of classrooms for any face to face instruction.

 - If the course objectives for a course(s) can be met online, then the course should be offered online.

 - The capacity of all classrooms will be restricted to 20% - 30% of the stated original capacity to allow for social distancing, prioritizing larger lecture halls and auditoriums for use with the largest classes that require face to face (F2F) instruction.
 Capacities for some smaller classroom spaces may be further reduced to implement social distancing.

 - Courses with enrollment of more than 30 students, or courses with large lectures built into them, will be scheduled to be online or a hybrid for the fall.

 - To facilitate maximum usage of the limited number of classrooms that can accommodate social distancing, the normal range of class times will be extended beyond 5 pm Monday through Friday and may include weekends.
 This extended schedule provides more classroom usage and reduces the on-campus traffic during typically peak times.